Engineering-Research-and-Development/IDS-testbed/README.md

 docker-compose logs -f
 ```

-Follow this set up of the Testbed to configure it to your needs.
+Follow this set up of the TRUEConnector-MVDS to configure it to your needs.

 # CERTIFICATE AUTHORITY
 Move to right directory, and make the files executable in CertificateAuthority.